Brille24/SyliusCustomOptionsPlugin/README.md

 ```
 This will generate 10 Customer Options and 2 Customer Option Groups.
 Generated Customer Options will automatically assign
 themselves to at least one Group, and generated Customer Option Groups will assign at least one Option and Product to
 themselves (of course only, if there are any defined).
+But they won't create conditional constraints.

 2. Define them yourself:
 ```yaml